Bootstrapping the Cross-Validation Estimate: Method

-The rational is that the center of $\theta^*_{bk}$, $\theta_0+\epsilon_{b}^*,$ is approximately the cross-validation estimate based on the bootstrapped dataset $D^*_b$ as the number of random training and testing division increasing to infinity.
-Under this framework, $\sigma_{BT}^2$ measures the between-bootstrap variance, which is the bootstrap variance estimator we aim to calculate, and $\tau_0^2$ measures the within-bootstrap variance, i.e., the variance due to random training and testing divisions.
-The empirical variance of $\left\{\bar{\theta}^*_1, \cdots, \bar{\theta}^*_B\right\}$ based on a very big $B_{CV}$ is approximately unbiased in approximating $\sigma_{BT}^2,$ corresponding to the naive bootstrap procedure.
-However, this naive approach is very inefficient and there is no need to choose a very large $B_{CV}$ for eliminating the Monte-Carlo variance in estimating cross-validation prediction error for every bootstrapped dataset.
-Alternatively, an accurate moment estimate for the variance component in the random effects model can be constructed with a moderate $B_{CV}$, say $10-20,$ and a reasonably large $B_{BOOT},$ say 400.
+The rationale is that the center of $\theta^*_{bk}=L\left\{D^{*(k)}_{b, train}, D^{*(k)}_{b,test}\right\}$, $(\theta_0+\epsilon_{b}^*),$ is approximately the cross-validation estimate based on the bootstrapped dataset $D^*_b$ as the number of random training and testing divisions increasing to infinity.
+Under this framework, $\sigma_{BT}^2$ measures the between-bootstrap variance, which is the bootstrap variance estimator we aim to calculate, and $\tau_0^2=\mbox{var}(\epsilon_{bk})$ measures the within-bootstrap variance, i.e., the variance due to random training and testing divisions.
+The empirical variance of $\left\{\bar{\theta}^*_1, \cdots, \bar{\theta}^*_B\right\}$ based on a very large $B_{CV}$ is approximately unbiased in approximating $\sigma_{BT}^2,$ corresponding to the naive bootstrap procedure.
+However, this naive approach is very inefficient and there is no need to choose a very large $B_{CV}$ to eliminate all Monte Carlo variance in estimating the cross-validation prediction error for every bootstrapped dataset as in algorithm \ref{ag:NB}.
+Alternatively, a good moment estimate for the variance component in the random effects model can be constructed with a moderate $B_{CV}$, say $10-20,$ and a reasonably large $B_{BOOT},$ say 400.
 This can substantially reduce the computational burden from 80,000 model training to 8,000 model training.
+We have conducted comprehensive numerical studies to examine the real time saving of algorithm 2 in comparison with naive bootstrap under various practical settings and successfully confirmed the theoretical gain in computational efficiency.
+The detailed results are reported in Section 5 of the Supplementary Material \citep{cai2025bootstrapping}.

-\paragraph{Remark 2} The total number of model training is $B_{BOOT}\times B_{CV}.$ A natural question is how to efficiently allocate the number of bootstraps and number of cross-validations per bootstrap given the total number of model training.
-The variance estimator, $\hat{\sigma}_{BT}^{2},$ is a random statistic itself with a variance \cite{boardman1974confidence, williams1962confidence}, which can be approximated by
+\begin{remark} The total number of model training is $B_{BOOT}\times B_{CV}.$ A natural question is how to efficiently allocate the number of bootstraps and number of cross-validations per bootstrap given the total number of model training.
+The variance estimator, $\widehat{\sigma}_{BT}^{2},$ is a random statistic itself with a variance \citep{boardman1974confidence, williams1962confidence}, which can be approximated by